 4. The Youth Endowment funds exists to find out what works to prevent young people being involved in violence.
-Therefore, we require the projects we fund to share our aim of youth violence prevention.
-Is prevention of youth violence a primary aim of your proposed project?
+Therefore, we require the projects we fund to share our aim of preventing violence.
+Is prevention of violence affecting young people a primary aim of your proposed project?

 The mission of the Youth Endowment Fund is to prevent children and young people becoming involved in violence.
-With this round of funding, we're aiming to understand whether positive activities can prevent 10 to 18-year-olds from becoming involved in violence.
 It's critical that you believe that your project will help us to achieve this ultimate aim.

-5. Will the majority of your delivery outlined in your proposal work with children and young people (primarily aged 10-18) who are:
+5. Will the majority of the delivery, outlined in your proposal, work with children and young people (primarily aged 11-18) who are:

-- Involved in the youth justice system, either in custodial or community-based settings. - Considered at risk of involvement in youth offending, either for individual, familial or geographical reasons (often referred to as youth violence 'hotspots') - Affiliated with groups, often referred to as gangs, involved in crime, violence and trafficking - Affected by serious violence, criminal or sexual exploitation (as perpetrators and/or victims).
+- Involved in the youth justice system either in custodial or community based settings. - Considered at risk of involvement in youth offending, either for individual, familial or geographical reasons (often referred to as youth violence 'hotspots'). - Affiliated with groups, often referred to as gangs, involved in crime, violence and trafficking. - Affected by serious violence, criminal or sexual exploitation (as perpetrators and/or victims).